home

 Contract research includes, assignments from sources such as, government agencies, apex Research Councils in India and abroad, Universities, Research Institutes, Multilateral agencies, donors etc.

-The Institute has a strong track of independent research as well.
+The Institute has a strong track of independent research .
 Based on its core mandate areas, ISED cultivates research interest in particular areas and mobilises resources for their implementation.
 Such research interest has, over time, developed into full-fledged programmes.
 Development Reporting at the Institute(eg: India MSME Report Series),as also the work of the ISED Small Enterprise Observatory, are examples.
-Though there is a significant focus on the core mandate areas, such research offers the vital inputs for other related activities of the Institute as well.
+Though there is a significant focus on the core mandate areas, such research nourishes related activities of the Institute as well.

 THEMES :